huma-engineering/huma-docs/data-collection/clinician-portal/managing-health-data/modules.md

 ![Modules sidebar](./assets/PatientDashboard02.png)

 ## Viewing patient data points
-Modules with data in the red or amber range will be flagged in the left-hand column to help you prioritise.
-In addition, the graph will also show danger thresholds in the red or amber.
+Modules with data in the red or amber range, as set by the care teams, will be flagged in the left-hand column.
+The red and amber thresholds will also be displayed in the graph, allowing care teams to review and track trends.

 ![Data points](./assets/PatientDashboard03.png)